rickhohler/repo-merger/README.md

 Workflow:
 1. Point `--scan-source` (default `~/REPOS`) at a directory containing your repos.
 Enable `--scan-create-structure` to create it if missing.
-2. Ensure the golden repo names match `--scan-golden-pattern` (default `*golden*`).
-Fragments should match `--scan-fragment-pattern` (default `fragment*`).
+2. Adjust `--scan-golden-pattern` / `--scan-fragment-pattern` as needed.
+If your directories are not named clearly, you can pass wildcards such as `"*"` and let the `.git` heuristics classify each repo (bare repositories are treated as goldens automatically).
 3. Run the command above (append regular flags such as `--mode merge`, `--recover-missing`, etc.).
-The CLI will create workspaces for each detected golden repo and ingest its fragments automatically.
+The CLI will create or reuse workspaces for each detected golden repo and ingest any new fragments automatically.
+Bare repositories are cloned into working trees before analysis so they can be compared like non-bare repos.
 4. Review `scan_report.json` and `scan_manifest.json` inside each workspace to
-   see what was discovered, ingested, or skipped.
+   see what was discovered, ingested, or skipped (including classifications of “likely golden” vs “fragment”).
 Re-running the scan is idempotent; previously ingested fragments are skipped unless their content changes.

+### Bare repositories

+Scans detect both non-bare and bare Git repositories.
+When a bare repository is selected as a golden candidate, repo-merger clones it into the workspace to produce a working tree before running analysis/merge.
+Bare fragments are logged with lower confidence and require operator approval (e.g., via `--recover-missing`) before ingestion.

 ### Preparing workspaces in bulk